 10 August 1917, Edmund Colpoys Lardner-Burke killed in action in East Africa.

-Edmund was at college from 1890 until June 1898, departing with a BA in Literature and Philosophy.
+Edmund was at St Andrews college from 1890 until June 1898, departing with a BA in Literature and Philosophy.
 He was the Cape Colonial and South African pole vault champion in 1897.

-He married May Anderson (nee McLelland), the union producing four sons, Desmond William (born 17 October 1909), Jack, John Henry and Edmund Maurice, and three daughters, Eileen, Mary and Violet.
+He married May Anderson (nee McLelland) on 5 April 1904 in the All Saints Church Beaconsfield, the union producing four sons, Desmond William (born 17 October 1909), Jack, John Henry and Edmund Maurice, and three daughters, Eileen, Mary and Violet.
 Desmond would be a Minister in Ian Smith’s Rhodesian Government, while Edmund Maurice would, like his uncle Herbert, command the Kimberley Regiment.

 His most famous trial was the successful defence of Albert Alderson who was accused of the (unsolved) murder of schoolteacher Mary Healey in 1914.